Volume Two

 "I don't mind."

-Frank responded to Sophia's repeated bow with his usual cheerfulness.
+Frank responded to Sophia's repeated bowing with his usual cheerfulness.

-Noticing Ilya's gaze, the man stood up and bowed.
+Noticing Ilya's gaze, the man stood and bowed.

 "Long time no see, Ilya.
 I'm glad to see you again."

-"It's nice to see you again as well, Mr. Priest."
+"It's good to see you again as well, Mr. Priest."

-Although she was surprised, she kept her composure on the surface.
+Inwardly she was even more shaken than that, but she kept her composure on the surface.

-It was thanks to her efforts to act as she normally would that, after that, nothing changed, and peaceful exchanges continued.
+Thanks to her effort to act as she normally would, nothing seemed to change after that, and the peaceful exchange continued.

 The man was Bernart Gartman.

-He was the priest of the city to which the village that held the sacrifices belonged to.
-After the evil god disappeared, he began to visit the village to spread the word of God.
+He was the priest of the city that the sacrificial village belonged to.
+After the evil god had disappeared, he had begun visiting the village to spread the word of God.

 However—

-There was no change other than the fact that, according to the job displayed by [God's Eyes], he had been possessed by the Evil God.
+The only other change was that, according to the job displayed by her [God's Eyes], he had been possessed by the Evil God.